Jonny-exe/binary-fractions/binary_fractions/README.md

  | fill_to(value, ndigits=0, strict=False) -> str
 ```

-Normalize and fill number to n digits after comma.
+Normalize and fill number to n digits after decimal point.

 This is a utility function.
 If strict==False then if value is longer, don't touch, don't shorten it.